yoshi314/ilo-ssh-expect-script/README.md

 Dropbear ssh client is used due to better compatibility with older iLO instances.
 Feel free to adapt to another ssh client.

+# Caveats
+Do not uncomment the 'puts' lines unless you are running script standalone.
+It will mess with the conserver session badly.